Being a committed adventurer requires you to take preparation seriously.

-Today, we’re going to let you in on a little secret; one small but significant way that you can be better equipped, not just in the wild but everywhere you go.
+Today, we’re going to let you in on a little secret; a small but significant way that you can be better equipped, not just in the wild but everywhere you go.

 What is a Fresnel lens and how does it work?